BenHur78/Training/AspNetCore/Learning04Book/Readme.txt

 1. Set LibraryManager (LibMan) to download packages from https://cdnjs.com repository libman init -p cdnjs

+note: run the command in the project folder where you want to setup this manager

 2. Installing the Bootstrap CSS Framework libman install bootstrap@5.2.3 -d wwwroot/lib/bootstrap

+note: run the command in the project folder where you want to install the bootstrap

 ***
 Using Docker to run a local SQL Server Express